Breaking down the Charlotte Hornets' 2021-22 schedule

 Mark Oct.
 20 on your calendar.

 That's when the Charlotte Hornets will host Indiana, tipping off their 2021-22 campaign by beginning it at the Spectrum Center.
+The Pacers are the team that knocked the Hornets out of the play-in tournament, meaning they will not have to wait very long to meet the team that left a sour taste in their mouths.

 The season opener is one of the many highlights dotting the official release of the schedule on Friday.

 The Hornets will play nine of their first 13 games of the season on the road, including a five-game trip that includes match ups with Golden State and both teams in Los Angeles.